SharvariMurade16/Experiment-14/README.md

 ### Problem Statement

 1.)
 Write a c++ program to get factorial of a number using recursion.

+2.)
+Write a c++ program to find fibonacci number in the fibonacci sequence using recursion.

+3.)
+Write a c++ program to find sum of n natural numbers using recursion.
 ### THEORY-
 Recursion is a method where a function solves a problem by calling itself to handle smaller, similar tasks.
 This technique simplifies complex issues by dividing them into easier, more manageable components.